 Operations aggregated in our transportation segment are associated with individual freight shipments coordinated by our agents, company-managed terminals and specialized services operations.
 In contrast, operations aggregated in our logistics segment deliver value-added services or transportation services to specific customers on a dedicated basis, generally pursuant to contract terms of one year or longer.
 Other non-reportable operating segments are comprised of the Company's subsidiaries that provide support services to other subsidiaries and to owner-operators, including shop maintenance and equipment leasing.

-The following tables summarize information about our reportable segments as of and for the thirteen week period ended April 2, 2016 and March 28, 2015 (in thousands):
+The following tables summarize information about our reportable segments as of and for the thirteen week and thirty-nine week periods ended October 1, 2016 and September 26, 2015 (in thousands):